Trusts & Estates Mediation

-Like elder care concerns, family dynamics can be at the core of an estate or trust dispute.
+Like elder care concerns, family dynamics can be at the core of an estate or trust dispute, and our mediators have experience in trusts and estates mediation.
 Often, intergenerational family structure affects the ways families communicate and cope with crises.
-Family members may have divergent expectations and needs, and they intensify when decisions have not been clearly communicated or determined before death.
+Family members may have divergent expectations and needs, leading to estate planning disputes.
+They intensify when decisions have not been clearly communicated or determined before death.
 The issues are many, from how the family legacy will be passed through succeeding generations, to the symbolic value of a small trinket.
 Family members are often motivated by feelings of recognition, and a desire for power and status within the family, or the simple need for fair treatment by other family members.
 In mediation, we help identify family priorities, resolve pressing concerns, and even develop long-range plans.

 It goes without saying that people are more satisfied with their estate planning if their wishes are carried out and conflict is resolved or avoided.
 When there is participation and understanding by family members of the reasons behind a testator’s decisions, testators can encourage family harmony after they die and create a greater chance that the maximum distribution of estate assets will be timely distributed to intended beneficiaries.
 For instance, addressing the needs of children with disparate educational backgrounds and financial means may require a specific discussion with the testator to clarify intent and encourage agreement.
 Likewise, coming to a clear expression about a desire to preserve an asset, such as a family business or real estate, can clarify expectations for future generations.